If you are selling to somebody you know, there is usually no sense in employing an estate agent.

 It is certainly worth getting down (in writing) the names and addresses of all the people in the chain, the properties involved, and the solicitors and estate agents acting in each case.
 You will probably have to ask other estate agents for this information.
 Some of them can be pretty vague in the information they hold, particularly for those further away in any chain.
 So, asking for “chapter and verse” tends to make them ask the right questions of other agents.

 If you are happy that the buyer looks as if he can proceed, then you should instruct your solicitors to get on with the conveyancing for you.
-You may want to contact Richard Webster & Co. for an estimate of conveyancing costs.
+You may want to contact Aston Brooke & Co. for an estimate of conveyancing costs.
 If you are looking to buy you may want to have a think about the issues that can arise when choosing a property to buy.

 3. Making Sure the Transaction goes through.